|

 He seemed more tired and wouldn't walk, only stand, when we came back for a second time later that day so I carried him out and sat on the grass outside with him.
 He put his nose i to the wind that day, and sniffed into it, closing his eyes...

 It was heartbreaking, but I was told he could come home with us the day after.
 He started eating a bit, and drank some water, but was still on IV.
 His body grew stronger, it seemed: No more vomit or diarrea.
+It was hard to leave him that night, but I told him to "wait" and that he would come home with us the next day.

 Monday July 13th, 2015

+The saddest day 💙After two weeks on holiday to the World Police & Fire Games in USA - the dogs boarded at the best possible small, wonderful kennel, I got a message the night before our plane headed home.
+Kane was ill.
 We kept in touch, and I was there a day after he went i to the clinic to be under surveillance.
 I walked into his room, and realized he couldn't see me.
 My wonderful boy who never took his eyes of me and could stare lovingly into my eyes forever, couldn 't see me.
+But his nose worked, a d I could hold him.
+I stayed with him that day.
+We hoped, and prayed.

 June 29th, 2015